fahmifj/HackTheBox-notes/machines/linux-boxes/medium-ready/ready-notes.md

 - Mount the root directory of the host to container.

 # 99 - Trial-error/Try list

-> What to put here:
->
-> - Options you want to try (upper=highest priority, lower=try later)
-> - Track things you have tried but failed.
-> - Tips/Trick you learned during completing the box.
-> - Take a rest if you keep putting/looking your note in here for more than 45 minutes.

 ## GitLab 12.9.0 LFI/LFI2RCE (fail)